Developer & Chemistry Database

 Fuji Hunt

 Professional-grade E-6 chemistry with separate components for maximum control and archival results.
-Full 6-bath process: first developer, first wash, colour developer, second wash, bleach, fix, final wash, stabiliser.
+Full process includes: first developer, reversal bath (or chemical fogging agent in colour developer), colour developer, bleach, fix, and stabiliser.
 Used in professional labs.
-Provides reference-standard E-6 results when processed correctly.
+Fuji Hunt has been progressively reducing photographic chemical production — availability increasingly limited.

 Also: Chrome Six, Fuji E-6